 Description of the Procedure

 The radiation source will be placed inside your body on or near the affected area.
 This provides higher doses of radiation in a shorter time.
 The radioactive sources are in the form of wires, seeds, or rods.
 This treatment is mostly used for cancers of the head and neck, breast, uterus, thyroid, cervix, and prostate.
-The two main types of internal radiation are:
+The 2 main types of internal radiation are: